 Safe Environments (Child Care Manual)

-Children love to explore through outdoor play.
-It keeps them active and stimulates their imagination.
-Creating a safe outdoor environment in various weather conditions facilitates a play area conducive to learning while minimizing the risk and ill health effects.
+Children love to explore through play.
+Creating a safe and healthy indoor and outdoor environment facilitates play areas conducive to learning while minimizing health risks.

 Gardening at child care centres

 Choosing a location

 Choosing the right location for your garden is very important.
 To prevent contamination of soil and produce, avoid building a garden near:

 If you decide to build a raised garden, make sure to use safe materials.
 You can contaminate the soil if you use chemically treated materials, such as pressure-treated lumber and railway ties.